 - The FS VM has its own policy (FSVM_Profile_DO_NOT_MODIFY), which should not be modified!

 - The appliance is not protected across hosts, it is RAID-0 as resiliency is handled by the container layer!

 I hope the above details will help folks when deploying vSAN File Services in their environment.
-Remember, this is the first release, and some of the limitations and constructs will definitely change in the upcoming releases!
+Remember, some of the limitations and constructs will definitely change with upcoming releases!